Dan J. Harkey

 In the workplace, engagement refers to the level of cognitive and emotional investment employees bring to their tasks.
 It’s not just a cultural issue; it’s a significant economic factor.
 According to Gallup, disengagement costs the global economy $8.8 trillion annually (≈9% of global GDP).

 Recent Gallup summaries have also highlighted a concerning trend-a decline in engagement in 2024.
-This decline highlights the crucial relationship between workforce sentiment and productivity, indicating that the current state of engagement is not conducive to optimal performance.
+His decline highlights the crucial connection between workforce sentiment and productivity, indicating that the current state of engagement is not conducive to optimal performance.

 Why Engagement Powers Execution